babylonlabs-io/rollup-bsn-contracts/docs/SPEC.md

 4. **Allowlist Setup**: If provided, add all valid keys to the allowlist configuration in the contract configuration
 5. **Response**: Return a success response with instantiation attributes

+**Important Design Consideration - Height Alignment**: For optimal integration, the `start_height` of public randomness commitments SHOULD align with the `bsn_activation_height` to ensure that public randomness is available exactly when finality signatures are allowed.
+This alignment prevents validation errors and ensures efficient sparse generation.
+For example, if `bsn_activation_height = 0` and `finality_signature_interval = 5`, then public randomness commitments should start at height 0 to provide randomness at heights 0, 5, 10, 15, etc.

 ### 4.5.
 Signing Context